LiamMesarec/LLOG/README.md

 }
 ```

-Also supports STL Containers such as std::vector, std::array etc. They are in the same category as C arrays.
+Also supports STL Containers such as std::vector, std::array etc.